getify/You-Dont-Know-JS/async & performance/ch4.md

 );
 ```

 **Note:** We're not including a code listing for `runAll(..)` as it's not only long enough to bog down the text, but is an extension of the logic we've already implemented in `run(..)` earlier.
 So, as a good extra credit exercise for the reader, try your hand at evolving the code from `run(..)` to work like the imagined `runAll(..)`.
-Also, my asynquence library provides a previously mentioned `runner(..)` utility with this kind of capability already built in, and will be discussed in (??? // TODO) of this book.
+Also, my *asynquence* library provides a previously mentioned `runner(..)` utility with this kind of capability already built in, and will be discussed in Appendix A of this book.

 Here's how the processing inside `runAll(..)` would operate: